Building using strategies

 24

-.
+endwill have 2 strategies: :create and :twice.
 Depending on what strategy you choose when building blueprint you will

 get different result.
-You can choose strategy by using build_with :strategy, :blueprint
+You can choose strategy by using build_with :strategy, :blueprint.

 Updating blueprint